SkylineCommunications/dataminer-docs/connector-help/connector_help/SA DCM.md

 - Single Port Hitless Merge is enabled, or
 - Hitless Merge over Separate Ports is enabled.

-In general, the **Missing Packets before Error Correction** counters are only increased for streams of which stream-specific settings have a non-zero threshold value (limited to **at most** **32** main TS per port pair).If no error correction is configured, only the **Valid Packet** counters and the **Missing Packets after Error Correction** counters are increased.
+In general, the **Missing Packets before Error Correction** counters are only increased for streams of which stream-specific settings have a non-zero threshold value (limited to **at most** **32** main TS per port pair).
+If no error correction is configured, only the **Valid Packet** counters and the **Missing Packets after Error Correction** counters are increased.
 The **Fixed Packet** counters are only increased if FEC protection is used.

 Note: